Calvin087/cog-training/Automated Testing Python 1319746/notes.md

 <br>

+Difficult to read as the program grows, maybe not to be used too much.

 Doesn't have a NAME and is only used to return VALUES.
 They **only** RETURN values, so a return is not written, it's implicit.

 ```py